-Winter can be harsh on outdoor structures like decks and fences, especially in colder climates like Winterpark, FL.
-Freezing temperatures, snow, and ice can cause wood to crack, warp, or rot if not properly protected.
-Luckily, with the right steps, you can keep your deck and fence looking great all year round.
-Here’s a complete guide to deck and fence maintenance that will help protect these essential outdoor features from cold weather.
+Florida may not experience harsh winters, but the elements can still take a toll on outdoor structures like decks and fences.
+Intense sun, heavy rain, and high humidity can cause wood to fade, crack, or develop mold if not properly maintained.
+With the right care, you can keep your deck and fence in top shape year-round.
+Here’s a complete guide to deck and fence maintenance to help protect these essential outdoor features from Florida’s unique climate.

 1. Clean Your Deck and Fence Thoroughly